sebastipa/TOSCA/docs/sphinx/source/tosca_installation.rst

 -------------------------------

 The TOSCA repository is open-source, so anyone can download and use the code.
 If you want to contribute to the project by adding code to TOSCA repository you need to open a pull-request that has to be approved by our team.
+Note that TOSCA's master branch is protected, so you cannot do modifications there.
+Modifications have to be done in a separate branch which is then merged into the master branch after approval.
 In order to do so, please use the following steps:

-1. Clone the TOSCA package locally on your machine with ``git clone https://github.com/sebastipa/TOSCA.git``
+1. Clone the TOSCA package locally on your machine with ``git clone https://github.com/sebastipa/TOSCA.git`` (we suggest using SSH if you can, this will avoid to insert your username and password every time you push/pull changes).
-2. Create a new local branch with ``git checkout -b your-branch-name``
+2. Create a new local branch with ``git checkout -b <your-branch-name>``.
-3. Make the desired changes to the TOSCA code, then check which files have been modified with ``git status``
+3. Make the desired changes to the TOSCA code, then check which files have been modified with ``git status``.
-4. Add changes to the git stack with ``git add modified-files``
+4. Add changes to the git stack with ``git add <list-of-modified-files>``.
-5. Commit the changes using a short but exhaustive comment with ``git commit -m "your-commit-description"``
+5. Commit the changes using a short but exhaustive comment with ``git commit -m "your-commit-description"``.
-6. Push your local branch online with ``git push origin your-branch-name``
+6. Push your local branch online with ``git push origin <your-branch-name>``
 7. Go to github, select your branch, click on *Contribute* and open a pull-request describing the motivation of your changes, their effect on the code and the tests you performed.
-8. After approval of the pull-request by our team, commits will be added to the main TOSCA version
+8. After approval of the pull-request by our team, commits will be added to the main TOSCA version.
-9. To stay up-to-date, rebase your local master with the your new commits by first checking out in your local master branch with ``git checkout master`` and then rebase with ``git pull --rebase origin master``
+9. To stay up-to-date after the modifications have been merged, rebase your local master with the your new commits by first checking out in your local master branch with ``git checkout master`` and then rebase with ``git pull --rebase origin master``.
-10. Delete your local branch as it is not useful anymore with ``git branch --delete -d your-branch-name`` and use the master until you want to make new changes
+10. Delete your local branch as it is not useful anymore with ``git branch --delete -d your-branch-name`` and use the master until you want to make new changes.

 .. _paraview-catalyst-section: